 After World War II she operated in the Pacific with Service Squadron 1 earning the Navy Occupation Service Medal, 9 October to 12 November 1945; participating in the atomic tests at Bikini Atoll; and earning the China Service Medal for periods from 29 March 1947 to 6 August 1949.

-After an extensive overhaul and modernization in 1958, Pollux was assigned the homeport of Yokosuka, Japan, with Service Group 3, never to see the U.S. again.
-With the outset of the Vietnam conflict, Pollux served almost continually in the South China Seas supplying the various task groups of the U.S. 7th Fleet.
+After an extensive overhaul and modernization in 1958, Pollux was assigned the homeport of Yokosuka, Japan, with Service Group 3.
+With the outset of the Vietnam conflict, Pollux served almost continually in the South China Seas supplying the various task groups of the U.S. Seventh Fleet.

-Pollux decommissioned at Yokosuka, Japan, 31 December 1968.
-She was struck from the Naval Vessel Register 1 January 1969.
+Pollux was decommissioned at Yokosuka, Japan, on 31 December 1968.
+She was stricken from the Naval Vessel Register on 1 January 1969.

-Pollux received four battle stars for Korean War service.
+Pollux received four battle stars for her Korean War service.

 15 June 2004